Dillon-Duncan/TWSA/README.md

 # TWSA - Two-Way South Africa

-Welcome to TWSA (Two-Way South Africa), an innovative C# .NET Framework application designed to streamline municipal services in South Africa.
+Welcome to TWSA (Two-Way South Africa), a C# .NET application designed to streamline municipal services in South Africa.
 The platform provides an efficient and user-friendly interface for citizens to access and request municipal services, report issues, and stay informed about local events and announcements.

 ## Table of Contents